 Most of us would benefit from sitting down and talking with a licensed therapist, counselor, or social worker.
-It’s worth remembering that therapy is not just for a crisis; if you seek help now, no matter your circumstance, it will pay dividends in the long run.
+Therapy is not just for a crisis; if you seek help now, no matter your circumstance, it will pay dividends in the long run.
 Therapy can be an essential part of self-care, and a professional counselor will assist in keeping you accountable for your goals.
-So, how do you find a counselor and what can you expect from your visits?
+So, how do you find a counselor, and what can you expect from your visits?

 Here is a three-step guide on how to find a mental health counselor and make the most of your visits with them.

 Step 1: Finding the right counselor for you.

 Consider your specific needs.
 You may want to find a therapist certified in that area, for example, addiction, grief, trauma, marriage, or family counseling.

 Counselors use different techniques in their treatment, an example being cognitive behavioral therapy (reframing negative thought patterns into positive ones).
 Understanding different methods of treatment may help in making the decision of which counselor is right for you.
 You can also seek out a Christian counselor near you who will use the Bible, prayer, and other Christian resources as part of your treatment plan.

 Psychology Today’s website has a helpful search feature to assist in finding a local counselor: